edmundhung/conform/docs/api/react/future/defineCustomState.md

 ### `definition.handleResult(state, ctx)`

-Updates state when Conform applies a validation or submission result.
+Updates state when Conform applies a validation or submission result with an explicit outcome.
 Use this for state derived from success, failure, or errors.

 `ctx` contains:

 - `intent`: The resolved intent.
 - `submission`: The parsed submission.
-- `error`: The result error. `undefined` means the result is not known yet, `null` means the result has no error, and an object means validation failed.
+- `error`: The result error. `null` means the result has no error, and an object means validation failed.
 - `phase`: Either `'client'` or `'server'`.

 `phase: 'client'` is used for client validation results, including async validation. `phase: 'server'` is used for server or application results, including `lastResult` and `onSubmit().update(...)`.